 Most people don't need to seek medical advice if they have chilblains as they usually heal within a few weeks and don't cause any permanent problems.

-However, you should see your GP or chiropodist for advice if you have severe or recurring chilblains, or if they don't improve within a few weeks.
 You should also seek medical advice if you think your skin may have become infected.
+Signs of infection include:

 What causes chilblains?

 Chilblains are the result of an abnormal reaction to the cold.
 They are common in the UK because damp, cold weather is usual in the winter.
 Some people develop chilblains every winter that last for several months.

 When the skin is cold, blood vessels near its surface get narrower.
 If the skin is then exposed to heat, the blood vessels become wider.

 If this happens too quickly, blood vessels near the surface of the skin can't always handle the increased blood flow.
 This can cause blood to leak into the surrounding tissue, which may cause the swelling and itchiness associated with chilblains.